strvcom/android-chat-component/component_messages.md

 - `OtherImageMessageViewHolder` - incoming image message item view

-or from one of the default `ViewHolder`s in case you are not planning to rewrite the behaviour from scratch:
+or from one of the default `ViewHolder`s in case you are not planning to rewrite the behavior from scratch:
 - `DefaultHeaderViewHolder` - header item view
 - `DefaultMyTextMessageViewHolder` - outgoing text message item view
 - `DefaultOtherMessageViewHolder` - incoming text message item view